janryWang/doc-scripts/README.md

 > React Document Build Tool Scripts
 >
 > - 🛠 No config
-> - 😆 Based on Markdown
+> - 😆 Based on Markdown,Merge and Show all markdown files
 > - 👩‍💻 Code Highlighting And JSX Code is Runnable
 > - 💯Emoji Support
 > - ✨Creates Static files (only JS is prism)